RobertoCastelli/e-store/README.md

 ## E-STORE

-> a fully functiona store
+> a fully functional warehouse using Firebase database

 Enjoy!